Spring Garden Revival

 Abington Municipal Resources for Sustainable Lawn Care & Community Programs

 Abington residents have access to a range of municipal and educational resources for sustainable lawn care.
-The UMass Extension and UMass Extension Turf Program offer research-based guidance on turf management, soil health, and pest control.
-The Abington Parks and Recreation Department organizes Tree City USA events and community workshops on grasscycling and organic lawn care.
-The town’s Green Communities designation and MVP programs support climate resilience and environmental stewardship.
-Residents can also participate in pollinator initiatives led by the Massachusetts Audubon Society, further enhancing local biodiversity and sustainability.
+The UMass Extension and UMass Extension Turf Program offer science-based guidance on turf management, soil testing, and IPM.
+The Parks and Recreation Department coordinates with Tree City USA and hosts community workshops on grasscycling and organic lawn care.
+The town’s Green Communities designation and MVP programs support climate adaptation and energy efficiency.
+Residents are encouraged to participate in Massachusetts Audubon Society pollinator initiatives and local conservation events.